JosefNemec/Playnite/doc/tutorials/themes/usingBlend.md

 Blend is part of [Visual Studio IDE](https://visualstudio.microsoft.com/), which is available for free with Community edition.
 Visual Studio comes with lot of components you might not be interested in, for theme development you only need `.NET Desktop development` workload.

 > [!WARNING]
 > The latest Visual Studio **2022** is currently not supported (live previews will not work)!
-Use [2019 or 2017 version](https://visualstudio.microsoft.com/vs/older-downloads/) is instead.
+Use [2019 or 2017 version](https://visualstudio.microsoft.com/vs/older-downloads/) instead.

 Creating new theme
 ---------------------